rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 If a ruler listens to falsehood, all his officials will be wicked. ^2912

-The poor man and the oppressor meet together; the Lord gives light to the eyes of both. ^2913
+The poor man and the oppressor meet together; the LORD gives light to the eyes of both. ^2913

 If a king faithfully judges the poor, his throne will be established forever. ^2914